About the Greater Valley YMCA

 At your Greater Valley YMCA, every community member is served regardless of age, race, sexual orientation, religious affiliation or financial background -- no child or family is ever turned away due to an inability to pay.
 Please see our Financial Assistance section for more information on this program.

 Thank you for supporting the Greater Valley YMCA.

 Greater Valley YMCA Board of Directors

-Bryan Gault, Chief Volunteer Officer/President; President, Wind Gap Chevrolet Buick
+Bryan Gault, Chief Volunteer Officer/Chair; President, Wind Gap Chevrolet Buick

-John Dittbrenner, Jr., Treasurer; Former Executive VP & Sr. Corporate Banking Manager
+John Dittbrenner, Jr., Vice Chair; Former Executive VP & Sr. Corporate Banking Manager

 Douglas Batchelder, Ministry Advancement, The Evangelical Alliance Mission (TEAM)